ADRN: Our Vision and Mission

-Vision: To be an active, empowered, Life-Sustaining Church Network™, bringing hope into crisis through the transforming power of Jesus Christ to every life and community that we serve.
-Revelation 19:7
+Vision: To see the Church bring hope into crisis through the transforming power of Jesus Christ to every life and community that we serve.

 Mobilizing the Body of Christ in Times of Disaster